St. John's College, Agra

 St. John's College is a constituent college of Dr. Bhimrao Ambedkar University, located in Agra.
 It is a Christian college under the Church of North India.
 It was established by the Church Mission Society to Agra.
 The college admits both undergraduates and postgraduates and awards degrees in liberal arts, commerce, sciences, business administration and education under the purview of Agra University.
+The college building features Indo-Islamic architecture.

 The college was built in honor of John the Apostle, one of the Twelve apostles of Jesus.

 History

 St. John's College, Agra, was established in 1850 by the Church Missionary Society (CMS) of England, along with Agra C.M.S.
 Association, and its first principal was Rev. Thomas Valpy French (1825–1891), a fellow of University College, Oxford.
 In 1869–70, it had 297 students, out of which 199 were Hindus, 76 Muslims, and 22 Christians.

 From 1862 to 1888, the college was affiliated to the University of Calcutta.
 In 1912 the Church Missionary Society opened a sister school for girls in Agra and Ethel McNeile was the founding head of school.
 She had persuaded the CMS and the Zenana Bible and Medical Missionary Society that schools for girls in India should aspire to rival British public schools.

 In 1927, St John's school that by then affiliated to the University of Allahabad moved to affiliate with Agra University (now known as Dr. Bhim Rao Ambedkar University) as it came into existence, the college became affiliated to it, and its principal Dr. A.W.
 Davies became the first Vice-Chancellor of the newly formed University.
 Since 1893, the college has offered post-graduate courses.

 The college celebrated its centenary in 1952; on this occasion a new wing of the college was built.
 The foundation stone of the Centenary Wing was laid by Bharat Ratna Sarvapalli Radhakrishnan, former president of India in 1957 and was inaugurated by the prime minister, Jawahar Lal Nehru, on 9 October 1959.

 Presently the principal of the college is Dr. Shailendra Pratap Singh.